bouwe77/habit-tracker/README.md

 ## DONE

+- Decrement TrackedHabit by clicking on it.
+If count 1: Delete the TrackedHabit record
 - Create new Remix app
 - Setup Prisma + Sqlite
 - Seed script for habits
 - Add a "/day" route
 - List all habits from the database
 - List all tracked habits for today
 - Click on Habit to insert a TrackedHabit for today
 - When a TrackedHabit was already inserted: update it (upsert)